nf-core/website/markdown/developers/contributing_to_pipelines.md

 Please request to join the [nf-core GitHub organisation](https://github.com/nf-core/nf-co.re/issues/3)) and join the nf-core [Slack](https://nf-co.re/join/slack).

-Each nf-core pipeline has their own channel.
+Each nf-core pipeline has its own Slack channel that can be found by searching the channel list.

 ## Contribution overview